 4. Who needs clocks? – a.k.a.
 Do Nothing

 Of course, there’s always the option of just rolling with the change.
-If your newborn doesn’t have a strong circadian rhythm (can’t tell between night and day), or your child doesn’t have a regular bedtime or consistent timing for naps, then your life won’t be much affected by the time change.
+If your newborn doesn’t have a strong circadian rhythm (their body can’t yet tell between night and day), or your child doesn’t have a regular bedtime or consistent timing for naps, then your life won’t be much affected by the time change.
 Continue as you were!
+Curious to read more about this mindset?
+Listen to our episode Can You Let Your Baby Sleep Whenever They Want? with Dr. Pamela Douglas of Possums & Co.

 Get Your FREE Postpartum Plan!